paulhibbitts/using-docsify-this/README.md

 ![Docsify-This + GitHub Markdown Files](images/docsify-this-github.jpg ':class=image-75-border')
 _Figure 6.
 Docsify-This + GitHub Markdown Files Workflow (Paul Hibbitts, CC BY-A 4.0)_

-## One of the Easiest On-Ramps to Markdown Publishing!
+## One of the Easiest On-Ramps to Publishing with Markdown!

 With Docsify-This the benefits of Markdown-based publishing, and the power of the magical documentation site generator Docsify, are now available to a broader audience than ever - try it out today at [Docsify-This.net](https://docsify-this.net).